-4. Identify the roles of Information technology on farm
+2. Identify the roles of Information Technology on the farm.

-5. Recognise the role of precision farming and explain the key principles involved
+3. Identify and evaluate the role of Precision Farming and explain the key principles involved.

-6. Describe and evaluate the adoption of `green technology? on farm
+4. Describe and evaluate the adoption of 'Green technology' on farm.

-- Information technology - principles of GPS in the field, GIS, field records, yield mapping
+•Spatial awareness - principles of GPS in the field, GIS, field records, yield mapping, livestock monitoring

 |Skills Type||Skills details|